 Sabin polioviruses are used in oral polio vaccines (OPV).
-OPV is still widely used in national routine vaccination programmes in many countries outside Europe (mainly in Asia and Africa).
-Sabin vaccine strains and Sabin-like polioviruses are therefore frequently detected in the population and in wastewater where OPV is routinely used, or in locations where recently vaccinated individuals may be present and shedding the virus.
-The detection of SL3 in the WWTP Nova Gorica does not pose a risk to public health, and no additional measures are necessary.
-Nevertheless, it demonstrates that Slovenia has a highly sensitive and well-functioning system for the epidemiological wastewater surveillance of polioviruses.
+OPV is still widely used in national routine immunization programs in many countries outside of Europe, particularly in Asia and Africa.
+As a result, vaccine-derived Sabin and Sabin-like polioviruses can often be detected in the population and in wastewater in areas where OPV is used for routine immunization, or in wastewater from areas where individuals recently vaccinated with OPV-who may be shedding the virus-are or have recently been present.

+The presence of SL3 in the wastewater at the Central Wastewater Treatment Plant Nova Gorica (CČN Nova Gorica) therefore does not pose a risk to public health, and no additional measures are necessary.
+However, it does demonstrate that Slovenia has a very sensitive and well-functioning system for epidemiological surveillance of polioviruses in wastewater.